Coronavirus: Information for our passengers

 - Avoid touching your face without washing your hands first.

-- Avoid contact like shaking hands.
+- Avoid close physical contact like shaking hands.

 Please note the reaction time of the automatic doors.
 It can take up to three seconds for the doors to open after stopping at the platform.